-Grace is a sophomore at Ponderosa High School.
-This is her first year on Youth Commission and she’s excited to make a difference for youth in her community.
+Grace is a senior at Ponderosa High School.
+This is her third year on Youth Commission and she’s excited to make a difference for youth in her community.
 She’s especially interested in creating mental health solutions for students in the district.
-In her free time, she enjoys reading and cheerleading at Ponderosa.
+In her free time, she enjoys reading and participates in theater and cheerleading at Ponderosa.

-Avery is a freshman at Charter University Prep who is excited to help promote wellness and connection throughout our community.
+Avery is a sophomore at Charter University Prep who is excited to help promote wellness and connection throughout our community.
 She is a passionate dancer, and is looking forward to making positive changes to benefit the wellness of the El Dorado County Youth.
-This is her first year on the Youth Commission.
+This is her second year on the Youth Commission.

 Sophia is a sophomore at Oak Ridge High School.
 This is her first year on the Youth Commission and she is very excited to make a difference in the community.
 She enjoys helping the community through clubs like Interact and UNICEF, and she is a part of Trojan Pride Sports Marketing at Oak Ridge and enjoys being a videographer for her school’s athletics.